Frequently Asked Questions About Permanent Hair Removal

 Many people find an electrologist through their local Yellow Pages and the internet which contain valuable information regarding professional credentials.
 Sometimes, family and friends can make excellent recommendations.
 Also, one can ask a physician who is familiar with electrolysis for a referral.

-My grandmother used to get electrolysis treatments.
-Has the technology changed much?
+Q) My grandmother used to get electrolysis treatments.
+Has technology changed much?

-All three original modalities used in electrolysis treatments have evolved.
+Answer: All three original modalities used in electrolysis treatments have evolved.
 The galvanic method still causes chemical decomposition of the hair follicle cells.
-Thermolysis still destroys the hair growing cells with heat.
+Thermolysis still destroys the hair-growing cells with heat.
 The blend method still combines the galvanic and thermolysis methods to disable the hair follicle.